Review: ‘Poison Princess’ by Kresley Cole

 I won’t go into detail of the story because you can read the description of the book to find out the premise of the story.
 Believe me I don’t want to spoil anything.

 Here is why I couldn’t stop listening to the story and why I’m now on a mission to finish the other books since the latest one came out recently.

 1. The storyline of Arcana cards and how they have to battle it out against each other and be the last card standing.
 These are kids though.
-There are some very dark and twisted cards and then there are some helpful cards.
-I definitely loved this storyline.
+There are some very dark and twisted cards, and then there are some essential cards.
+I loved this storyline.

 2. The main character Evie who happens to be one of the cards, but has no idea yet.
 Poison Princess is where she finally realizes it.
 I loved how Kresley built up Evie’s story and introduced some other characters.

 3. Getting to read the Before the Flash story of Evie and some other characters, like Jack who is a Cajun boy from the other side and ends up driving Evie crazy several times in the book.